Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Well, both.
 Yes, the natural cause of the colour is indeed the ochre, the world's oldest known natural pigment.

 But we can dig just a little deeper and come up with another tale of origin.

-Among the more dramatic medieval stories and legends is that of Lady Sermonde and her terrifying husband Raymond d'Avignon.
+Among the more dramatic medieval stories and legends of France is that of Lady Sermonde and her terrifying husband Raymond d'Avignon.
 The fair lady was often left alone for days by her absent husband, gone hunting, so it would come as no surprise that she befriended Guillaume, a young (and available) troubadour.
 Eventually, the two fell in love and things happened.

 Of course someone told the husband and, furious, he invited Guillaume to go hunting with him.
 He promptly stabbed him in the back and decapitated the unsuspecting troubadour.